NYU-RTS/rts-docs-examples/genai/Newsletter_OCR_LLM_Project/README.md

 * This method can be applicable for unstructured data such as this newsletter.
 * The final output of this project, scaled to about 100 files, and about 2000 pages, was used to create a data base of all artists and contributors mentioned in the Women Arts Newsletter.
 * These results can also by easily used for creating a RAG workflow, where the underlying data is all the structured extracted/generated materials.

+___

+# 12. Final thoughts
+* Please feel free to contact Jovita Gandhi: jg8316@nyu.edu or NYU RTS for any further queries